hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 #### Response Processing

-When the requester receives the `response` message, they will verify the `change_sig` provided.
-After validation, they will update their wallet with the new information.
-If the endpoint was changed, they may wish to execute a Trust Ping to verify that new endpoint.
+When the requester receives the `response` message, they will verify the signature on the DID Doc attachment.
+After validation, they will update their wallet with the new information, and use that information in sending the `complete` message.

 #### Response Errors